-Information is presented separately in the governmental fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the General Fund, Debt Service Fund, and Special Reserve Funds, all of which are considered to be "major" funds.
+Information is presented separately in the governmental fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the General Fund and Special Reserve Funds, both of which are considered to be "major" funds.
 Data from the other governmental funds are combined into a single, aggregate presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report.